Application and eligibility questions

 Ownership of the Device Management Portal, an online tool used to manage student accounts.

 Attending annual device management webinars and quarterly training.

-Committing to doing your very best to activate and distribute devices to eligible students within prescribed timelines.
+Committing to doing your best to activate and distribute devices to eligible students within prescribed timelines.

-Ensuring a minimum of 75% of devices use an average of .5GB of data per month during the school year,
+Ensuring a minimum of 75% of devices are in use each month during the school year,